seewoo5/seewoo5.github.io/_posts/2023-01-13-offline-translator.md

 Enter a French sentence to translate:

 ```
-But it is okay since we know that *corps local* means *local fields* in mathematics.
+But it is okay since we know that *corps local* means *local field* in mathematics.